 Step 4.
 Transfer Photos from Google Photos to Flickr with “Cloud Transfer”.
 Click on "Cloud Transfer", select Google Photos as the source, select directory under Flickr as the destination, click on "Transfer Now" and the process will start.

 - If there are lots of pictures to transfer, you can close the page because MultCloud supports Offline Transfer as long as the task begins.

 - MultCloud also can help move photos from Flickr to Google Photos as long as you select Flickr as the source, and select Google Photos as the destination.

 As you can see, MultCloud can help transfer Google Photos to Flickr in just 4 steps, which takes you out of the trouble of downloading and uploading.
-In addition to “Cloud Transfer”, MultCloud also has explorer-type function and “Cloud Sync”.
+In addition to “Cloud Transfer”, MultCloud also has an explorer-type function and “Cloud Sync”.

 For the explorer-type function, it’s like online Windows Explorer, you can do operations including “Upload”, “Download”, “Copy”, “Share”, etc. like you do through its official website.
-More importantly, it supports remote upload to cloud.
+More importantly, it supports remote upload to the cloud.
 For example, if you want to upload to Google Drive from URL to save local space, you can make full use of it.

 For “Cloud Sync”, allows you to create sync relationships across clouds directly.
 If you want to sync Google Photos to Google Drive directly, “Cloud Sync” can give you a hand.